easyCZ/SLIP-A-2015/report/hayden.md

 However, as these are beyond our desired signal frequency of 10Hz we were able to simply add a 2nd order low pass filter to remove the noise.

-I was responsible for designing the second-order low pass filter, which took the form of a standard operational amplifier configuration (pictured below).
+I was responsible for designing a second-order low pass filter, which was added after the final gain stage.
+The design took the form of a standard operational amplifier configuration (pictured below).

 <table>
   <tr>